liammcinroy/MetaTemplateNeuralNet/README.md

 ##How this API is implemented
 =================================

 This API is based off of template meta-programming to optimize efficiency.
-Therefore, much of this API is based on the assumption that a network architecture will be defined at compile time rather than runtime. <b>All hyperparameters should be specified before `setup_gradient()` or `load_data(...)`.</b>
+Therefore, much of this API is based on the assumption that a network architecture will be defined at compile time rather than runtime.
+This has caused most of the class to become static, therefore you may want to `typedef NeuralNet<...> Net;` in your source file for clarity.
+More details on accessing a `NeuralNet` can be found in it's section.

+Note that because this is a template based approach, then almost all errors will be indescript compiler errors.
+Generally it is because a particular layer does not "connect" to the next.

 ##Documentation
 ===============================